SOHR: IS Kills 9 Pro-Regime Fighters in Eastern Syria

-The “fierce clashes” since Wednesday between regime forces and IS in a remote area of Raqa province, in the country’s east, also killed seven jihadist fighters, the Observatory said.
+The “fierce clashes” since Wednesday between regime forces and IS in a remote area of Raqqa province, in the country’s east, also killed seven jihadi fighters, the observatory said.

-The fighting followed an ambush, claimed by IS, against a bus carrying fighters from the regular army and allied militia on the desert road linking the cities of Raqa and Homs.
+The fighting followed an ambush, claimed by IS, against a bus carrying fighters from the regular army and allied militia on the desert road linking the cities of Raqqa and Homs.

-Monday’s attack, one of the deadliest of its kind this year, left at least 15 dead according to the Observatory.
+An attack on Monday, one of the deadliest of its kind this year, left at least 15 dead according to the observatory.

-The monitor also said that on Wednesday, another four soldiers were killed in an IS ambush near Dumayr military airport, east of the capital Damascus, and that two more were killed earlier this week in the Raqa region.
+The monitor also said that on Wednesday, another four soldiers were killed in an IS ambush near Dumayr military airport, east of Damascus, and that two more were killed earlier this week in the Raqqa region.